-MORTGAGE INTEREST DEDUCTION

-CAI supports a vibrant real estate market and financially affordable and attractive communities.
+MORTGAGE INTEREST DEDUCTION - CAI supports a vibrant real estate market and financially affordable and attractive communities.
 CAI also supports efforts that permit as many citizens as possible to utilize the mortgage interest deduction to make homeownership a reality.
 It is a tool that has worked to maintain property values and as an incentive to real estate sales.
 Allied organizations have joined with CAI to support the continuance of this policy.
-Among them are the National Association of Home Builders, National Association of Realtors, the Mortgage Bankers Association and the Coalition for Sensible Housing Policy representing consumer and industry groups.
+Among them are the National Association of Home Builders, National Association of Realtors, the Mortgage Bankers Association, and the Coalition for Sensible Housing Policy representing consumer and industry groups.

-PRIVATE PROPERTY PROTECTION

-CAI supports protections that enable property owners to challenge and resolve efforts to take common property.
-CAI opposes legislative, regulatory or judicial actions that would limit or restrict the ability and rights of community associations to maintain control over association common property.
+PRIVATE PROPERTY PROTECTION - CAI supports protections that enable property owners to challenge and resolve efforts to take common property.
+CAI opposes legislative, regulatory, or judicial actions that would limit or restrict the ability and rights of community associations to maintain control over association common property.

-PROTECTION FOR COMMUNITY ASSOCIATION VOLUNTEERS

-CAI supports statutory protections against unwarranted exposure to liability for volunteers serving on a community association board of directors or authorized committee.
-Reasonable judgements can be made without fear of personal loss interfering with that judgement or decision-making process.
+PROTECTION FOR COMMUNITY ASSOCIATION VOLUNTEERS - CAI supports statutory protections against unwarranted exposure to liability for volunteers serving on a community association board of directors or authorized committee.
+Reasonable judgments can be made without fear of personal loss interfering with that judgment or decision-making process.
 CAI further supports indemnification of community association volunteer directors and members of authorized committees by providing directors' and officers' insurance coverage as a budgeted, common association expense.

-PROTECTION OF ASSOCIATION CLAIMS IN CONSTRUCTION DEFECT LEGISLATION

-CAI believes builders that construct homes and common elements for purchase by consumers must be required to deliver a product that is free from material defects and exhibits good workmanship.
-Builders rely on design professionals and subcontractors (hereafter referred to as Construction Affiliates) to deliver homes and common elements that meet those standards.
+PROTECTION OF ASSOCIATION CLAIMS IN CONSTRUCTION DEFECT LEGISLATION - CAI believes builders that construct homes and common elements for purchase by consumers must be required to deliver a product that is free from material defects and exhibits good workmanship.
+Builders rely on design professionals and subcontractors (hereafter referred to as construction affiliates) to deliver homes and common elements that meet those standards.

 CAI also recognizes the importance that homeowners have reasonable expectations of the quality of construction of their homes.
-CAI supports legislation and regulations concerning construction
+CAI supports legislation and regulations concerning construction defects that adequately balance the rights and responsibilities of community associations, their governing boards, homeowners, builders, and construction affiliates.

-PETS AND ASSISTANCE ANIMALS

-CAI recognizes and supports the rights of residential community associations to regulate and adopt their own rules pertaining to pets and assistance animals living in their communities.
+PETS AND ASSISTANCE ANIMALS - CAI recognizes and supports the rights of residential community associations to regulate and adopt their own rules pertaining to pets and assistance animals living in their communities.
 CAI also recognizes the rights of individuals with disabilities to receive the assistance they need and supports state and federal law guaranteeing such rights.

-REASONABLE OCCUPANCY STANDARDS

-CAI supports the right of community associations to establish reasonable occupancy standards.
+REASONABLE OCCUPANCY STANDARDS - CAI supports the right of community associations to establish reasonable occupancy standards.
 This support does not condone or encourage discrimination against owners based upon familial status or other protected class.
 In the absence of any bright line rule being adopted by the Department of Housing and Urban Development, an occupancy limit of two persons per bedroom plus infants is typically an acceptable limitation.
-CAI remains concerned that with no bright line rule community associations are at risk for claims of discrimination under the Federal Fair Housing Amendments Act.
+CAI remains concerned that with no bright line rule community associations are at risk for claims of discrimination under the federal Fair Housing Amendments Act.